Flamenco/stackeditpro/Features.md

 Columns are sortable by *name* or *last modified*.

-Each item has a list of actions that can be berf
+Each item has a list of actions that can be performed.
+You can hide or filter actions using the filters located at the top of the overview.

 ## Actions Menu
 We added an *Actions Menu* to the *Main Menu*.
 The actions menu lists all global and item actions added by the system and 3rd party plugins.